 Every three months, we carry out security training for the engineering team, so everyone is aware of the possible flaws could happen in our stack, and to be fully sure that none of the applications are affected.
 We review every single application at those training sessions, and discuss ways to improve and automate the reviews.

 Zeplin is working very hard toward achieving attestation to the American Institute of CPAs industry-standard cybersecurity program, SOC-2.
-Formalization and compliance to the SOC-2 TSC controls is underway, and we aim to be ready for audit in H2 2019.
+Formalization and compliance to the SOC-2 TSC controls is underway, and we aim to be ready for Type I audit in Q1 2020, and a check for contining compliance (a Type II) in H2 2020.